standing-o/Extracting_Insights_from_Filters_and_Feature_Maps/README.md

-# Extracting insights from filters and feature maps
+# Extracting Insights from Filters and Feature Maps
 - Classification of leaf images such as Hypersensitive response (HR), normal, mosaic virus
 - Visualization of filters and feature maps in leaf disease image classifiers
 - In this way, we can visually identify which features have a significant impact on classification, and further extract the visual characteristics of the three kinds of leaf states.